 It is a country where almost everyone speaks English and is crazy about whitening soap.
-And they are addicted to rice and fast food.
+Plus, they are addicted to Jollybee fast food.
 The Philippines has an "s" for a reason: it's comprised of more than 7,500 islands.

 Oslob's whale shark watching is located at a small barangay named Tanawan.
 Whale sharks are one of the biggest fish in the world.
 They are migratory by nature but thanks to the Filipinos feeding them, they stay around Tanawan all year around hence artificially guaranteeing an encounter with them.
 I will not delve into the ethics of such practice, but the whale sharks are amazing animals.
 Seeing them up close, wow just wow!!
 Such majestic creatures, I could almost hear them say "Hi there and thanks for all the fish".

 Surigao del Sur

 Surigao del Sur is a little known gem not far from Davao City.
 A visit to Surigao Del Sur will reveal a few surprising scenes such as the enchanted river and the three-tired Tinuy-an Falls.

 Boracay is an island known for its resorts and beaches.
 The main area is White Beach, white sand beach backed by palm trees, bars and restaurants.

 Sumilon is an island with white sand beach, though it's private territory occupied by a resort hence there's an entrance fee.
 It gets very crowded with people and there is a sandbar, but ask the locals first for when to go to, as the sandbar is only visible during low tide.

 Kawasan Falls are the most beautiful waterfalls in Cebu.

 Canyoneering is a popular extreme adventure that involves trekking, climbing, swimming and jumping in canyons and waterfalls.
 There are two main canyoneering paths in Cebu, both ending up at Kawasan waterfalls.
 I took the one starting near Alegria.